Yasuhiro Morinaga

 Yasuhiro Morinaga (森永 泰弘, Morinaga Yasuhiro) is a sound artist having a particular interest in anthropology and storytelling.
-Morinaga refines ethnographic methods, practicing interdisciplinary projects that document and explore the origins of musical instruments, the cosmology of rituals, and indigenous technology.
-Morinaga’s practices encourage a sensory awareness.
+Morinaga refines the ethnographic method through fieldwork, documenting and exploring the auditory culture, and producing immersive sound installations and stage performances.

-Morinaga also works as a sound designer and music director for the feature films, documentaries, performing arts, cooperate installations.
+Morinaga also works as a sound designer and music director for feature films, documentaries, performing arts, and corporate installations.

-Morinaga has been engaged in a role of curation for the ethnographic media production and lab, CONCRETE.
+Morinaga has been engaged in curation for the ethnographic media production and lab, CONCRETE.
 Since 2021, He has been based in Lisbon, Portugal.